Authorization

 If you are not aware of what a policy is, we highly recommend reading the documentation before you move forward.

-You can use the Laravel command for generating a policy, it's recommended to generate a policy using Restify command, because it will scaffold Restify CRUD authorization methods for you:
+You can use the Laravel command for generating a policy.
+It is greatly recommended to generate a policy using the Restify command because it will scaffold Restify's CRUD authorization methods for you:

 php artisan restify:policy UserPolicy